 |Blood Borne Pathogen||Annual||View Training|

 North Carolina Specific Trainings

-To be a caregiver in North Carolina, you will need to complete NCI (alternatives to Restrictive interventions) Training.
+To be a caregiver in North Carolina, you will need to complete NCI (alternatives to Restrictive interventions) and have an updated CPR training.
 You may also need to complete Medication Administration Training.
 This is important if you will be administering medication.
 To complete this training, review the list of approved instructors at the link below and schedule an appointment.
 You will receive a certificate of completion at the end of your training.